alexlib/openptv-python-v2/docs/parameters.md

 ## Bridge Functions

-The bridge functions in `openptv.binding.param_bridge` provide a way to convert between Python parameter objects and C parameter structs:
+The bridge functions in `openptv.coptv.param_bridge` provide a way to convert between Python parameter objects and C parameter structs:

 - `tracking_params_to_c`: Convert a Python `TrackingParams` object to a C `track_par` struct
 - `tracking_params_from_c`: Convert a C `track_par` struct to a Python `TrackingParams` object